Campus and Apothecary Shoppe

 This micro-credential leads students through the theories of homeopathy and the uses for low-dose homeopathic remedies available in most health food stores today.

 Earners will have a working knowledge of homeopathy as a wellness support tool for personal health and as an adjunct to an integrative health practice.
-The Integrative Homeopathy Specialist™ badge is automatically issued upon successful completion of the NAT 204 course.
-This course may be taken as a single course or as part of a larger program at ACHS.
+The Integrative Homeopathy Specialist™ badge is automatically issued upon successful completion of the NAT 204 Energetic Modalities II: Homeopathy course or the HOM 501 Homeopathy course.
+These courses may be taken as a single course or as part of a larger program at ACHS.

 Understand how to use homeopathy as a wellness support tool for personal health.